Grammar in copywriting? Bovvered?

 In the space of 77 words, I’ve broken 9 grammatical rules.
 To see what they are, go to the end of the blog.

 Provided we maintain clarity of communication, does it matter if, along the way, we break a few rules?
 Or, maybe we should be breaking the rules.
 Would you be brave enough to preach to these top brands about the rules of grammar?

 It's the clarity that counts

 What matters is clarity - a clear message communicated in a way that's effective, in a way that gets the message across.
 Usually bad grammar jars.
 It just sounds wrong.
 But, done well, breaking the rules can work brilliantly in our favour - making our message clearer and more powerful, and hopefully persuading the reader to sign up or buy.
 The skill is knowing which rules to break ... and how.
 Time and again you see this in the world of advertising.

-Let's leave the last word to 'the father of advertising', David Ogilvy.
+Let's leave the last word to 'the father of advertising' (and a must-read for anyone interested in the principles of producing effective content for websites), David Ogilvy.
 He once remarked

 'I don’t know the rules of grammar.
 If you’re trying to persuade people to do something, or buy something, it seems to me you should use their language.'

 Those broken rules

 As for the passage above, here are the broken rules.
 Some are pretty hard to take, but surely not all.
 You decide.